muzikp/retusa/docs/en-GB/matrix.md

 | <b>n</b> | independent variable (x) | numeric vector | <sub>It checks whether the argument is of type numeric vector, or whether it is a valid identifier of a numeric vector in a matrix, or - if the argument is of type array - tries to convert the array to a numeric vector using the 'numerify' function.
 If neither variant fails, it throws an error.<sub> | ✔️ |  |
 | <b>x</b> | dependent variable (y) | numeric vector | <sub>It checks whether the argument is of type numeric vector, or whether it is a valid identifier of a numeric vector in a matrix, or - if the argument is of type array - tries to convert the array to a numeric vector using the 'numerify' function.
 If neither variant fails, it throws an error.<sub> | ✔️ |  |
 | <b>model</b> | regression model | enumerator | <sub>Checks if the specified value is the key of an enumeration (list of possible values).
 If not, it throws an error.<br><br><b>1</b> = linear<br><b>2</b> = log<br><b>3</b> = hyperbole<br><b>4</b> = exponential<br><b>5</b> = quadratic<br><sub> |  | 1 |

+### Pre-calculation data modification

+Removes from the input vectors (matrix) all rows in which there is at least one empty value.

 ### Syntax examples

 ```js